root-project/web/manual/graphics/index.md

 #### Time offset

 The time is a time in seconds in the UNIX standard UTC format (this is an universal time, not the local time), defining the starting date of an histogram axis.
 This date should be greater than 01/01/95 and is given in seconds.
-<br> There are the following ways to define the time offset:
+<br> There are the three ways to define the time offset:

-**Setting the global default time offset.**
+- **Setting the global default time offset.**

 _**Example**_